dannycastroaudio/itp/midterm/README.md

 ---
 ### Phase 1.1

-OK SO FIRST I DRAW (INSERT SKETCH HERE)
+OK SO FIRST I DRAW!!!

 I used a graph paper on my iPad and drew the image of a monkey-looking thing. my weird monkey.

 ![alt text](https://github.com/dannycastroaudio/itp/blob/main/midterm/Phase1.1.jpg)